Existential-Kernel/Guideline-webhooks/README.md

 # **Guideline-webhooks**
- Some simple json scripts to display a discord server's guidelines.
+ Some simple json scripts to display a discord server's rules aesthetically.
 It's not anything special lol, feel free to use for your own server if you want.

  ---